 It was the third week of a nearly month-long trip when my lovely wife Anna and I arrived in Los Angeles for the 2018 installment of the Society of Voice Arts and Sciences signature weekend featuring the That’s Voiceover expo and the Voice Arts Awards gala.
 We were joined by a gaggle of friends and colleagues who help make our various industry business ventures run smoothly, including JMC Demos Lead Audio Engineer AJ McKay, brilliant media manager Brigid Reale, and the multi-talented Jenn Henry who supports us in so many ways.

 The festivities didn’t end there, though.
-Sunday brought possibly record sales for local makeup artists and hairdressers as voice actors from around the world made themselves red carpet-ready.
+Sunday brought possibly record sales for local makeup artists and hairdressers as voice actors from around the world made themselves red-carpet-ready.
 And the red carpet didn’t disappoint.
 Featuring celebrity power in the form of Sigourney Weaver, Rosario Dawson, Van Jones, and others, the who’s who of voiceover made themselves at home as they celebrated their various nominations and those of their friends.
-Joan Baker stunned as always in a dress for the ages, and scores of dapper attendees made their way into the Warner Brothers Theater to witness an evening celebrating the best of our business.
+Joan Baker was stunned as always in a dress for the ages, and scores of dapper attendees made their way into the Warner Brothers Theater to witness an evening celebrating the best of our business.

 It was a personal honor to see almost a dozen coaching clients nominated this year, and to watch Kabir Singh & Tara Langella, among others, walk away with hardware for their performances.
 The JMC Demos family was rewarded for another year of hard work as three of our clients, Dave Fennoy, Rosi Amador, and Jodi Krangle were recognized for Outstanding Promo Demo, Outstanding Commercial Demo, and Outstanding Narration Demo, respectively.

-With another year in the books, the glamorous crowd took to the Warner Brothers lot for an epic after party, where the vibe was unmistakably one of camaraderie and solidarity.
+With another year in the books, the glamorous crowd took to the Warner Brothers lot for an epic after-party, where the vibe was unmistakably one of camaraderie and solidarity.

 In an industry that is undergoing seismic shifts in the way we do business, and where interests not always aligned with what is best for talent are constantly encroaching at the margins, it is a privilege to have a weekend dedicated to raising a glass to those who make our business great, and to watching friends and colleagues bask in the limelight that their talent deserves.
 We can’t wait for 2019!